QIAOZHIBAO0104/Data-Science-for-Statistician_Project2/ST558_PROJECT2.md

 ## Predictor Variables

-I used the summary() function to calculate summary statistics for each of the quantitative variables in Mon\_data.
+I used the `summary()` function to calculate summary statistics for each of the quantitative variables in data.I divided the data into trunks to make plots easier to compare.

 ``` r
 summary(train_data)